shipwright-io/build/docs/build.md

 - `source.credentials.name` - For private repositories, the name is a reference to an existing secret on the same namespace containing the require `ssh` data.
 - `source.revision` - An specific revision to select from the source repository, this can be a commit or branch name.
 - `source.contextDir` - For repositories where the source code is not located at the root folder, you can specify this path here.
-Currently only supported by the `buildah` and `kaniko` build strategies.
+Currently only supported by `buildah`, `kaniko` and `buildpacks` build strategies.

 Example of a `Build` with a source with **credentials** defined by the user.